 Ice cream, gelato, sherbert and sorbet are all on our summertime dessert menu this year.
-Invest in an ice cream maker and beat the heat all summer long with our cool recipes.

 The bad news?
 Hand-cranking ice cream on the front porch on a lazy summer day is history.
 The good news?
 Creamy, homemade ice cream can be yours everyday with minimal effort and equipment.